 Based on their success in every endeavor, Diamond was again approached to expand into Las Vegas market.
 Thanks to significant growth in the Utah, Colorado and Arizona markets, the Diamond staff included qualified managers who were willing to be promoted and move to a new market.
 Diamond entered four malls in Nevada.
 At the end of 2005, Diamond Wireless had a total of 32 stores throughout Utah, Colorado, Arizona, Hawaii, and Nevada.

 As California continued to grow and grow, in January, 2010, between northern California and southern California, Diamond had grown the state to 30 total stores.
 As a total, Diamond Wireless had 11 strip malls, 7 inline stores inside of shopping malls, and 81 kiosks located in shopping malls all throughout the west area.
-In 2010, Verizon Wireless approached the company to expand their business into the south area which covers Texas, throughout the Gulf Coast, and reaches the Carolinas.
-In April, 2010, Diamond opened doors in Dallas, Houston, and San Antonio and all the way to Georgia.
-By the end of 2011 the South Area reached 33 total doors which included New Orleans and Atlanta.
-Diamond Wireless currently has roughly 220 locations, and growing each month.
-Throughout the year 2013, Diamond will continue to expand throughout the Northeast and South areas.
+In 2010, Verizon Wireless approached the company to expand their business into the south area, which covers Texas, throughout the Gulf Coast, and reaches the Carolinas.
+In April 2010, Diamond opened doors in Dallas, Houston, and San Antonio and all the way to Georgia.
+By the end of 2011 the South Area reached 33 total doors, which included New Orleans and Atlanta.
+Throughout 2011 and 2012 Diamond Wireless grew throughout the South Area and entered the Northeast Area by opening in New York.
+At the year-end of 2012, Diamond had roughly 220 locations.
+Entering 2013, there was a major opportunity presented to Diamond Wireless through taking over the Verizon Wireless locations inside of the BJ’s Wholesale Clubs located throughout the Northeast and South Area, totaling 154 takeovers.
+August 1, 2013, Diamond added these locations and relocated over 100 employees.
+Throughout 2013, Diamond Wireless is focusing on 340 total locations by training, concentrating on the customer experience and providing an outstanding work environment.